Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 A full-time student must be an Australian citizen, permanent resident, or person with appropriate resident status.

-Where a full-time student has attended the school for less than 11 days and been included in the Census form, there must be documented evidence confirming the reasons preventing the student from attending the school during this period.
-All students who have not met minimum attendance requirements and are included in the Census, are to be listed in the Full-time students who did not attend the school during the relevant period for the school for at least 11 days of the program or course of study for which the students are enrolled section of the Census form.
+Where you have included a full-time student in the Census form who has attended the school for less than 11 days, you must have documented evidence confirming the reasons preventing the student from attending the school during this period.
+You should include all students who have not met minimum attendance requirements in the section of the Census form called Full-time students who did not attend the school during the relevant period for the school for at least 11 days of the program or course of study in which they are enrolled.

 [top of page]